What is RIM moulding/What does RIM stand for?

 Where can RIM moulding be used?

 RIM moulding offers you freedom in design thanks to the versatility of the process.
-Factors such as no sink allow for thick and thin wall sections, complex undercuts and side apertures can be incorporated at a fraction of the cost of more automated process and the ability to produce parts as heavy as 30kg or as large as 3m in length makes the process very desirable.
+Factors such as no sink allow for thick and thin wall sections, complex undercuts and side apertures can be incorporated at a fraction of the cost of more automated processes and the ability to produce parts as heavy as 30kg or as large as 3m in length makes the process very desirable.

 Large enclosures manufactured as a single item can be very appealing both cosmetically and financially.
 It can reduce the need for constructing complicated assembly joints, it helps avoid dirt traps, minimises EMC continuity issues and reduces the overall assembly time of your product on the production line.
 These factors all combine to provide you with a process to create the most stylish product without affecting functionality.